 8. How Do You Soften A 5 O’Clock Shadow?

-To soften a 5 o’clock shadow, focus on exfoliating and moisturizing the underlying skin.
+To soften a 5 o’clock shadow, focus on moisturizing the underlying skin.
 This is the simplest way to make a 5 o’clock shadow feel softer, despite the work actually being done on the skin and not the actual hair.

 Although there are things that can be done to soften stubble, the difficulty with 5 o’clock shadows is that the hair is too short to really benefit from them.